manthanank/cheatsheets/content/blog/html/index.md

 <img src="img.jpg">
 ```

-- Absolute URL - Links to an external image that is hosted on another website.
+**1. Absolute URL** - Links to an external image that is hosted on another website.

 ```html
 <img src="https://www.w3schools.com/images/img.jpg">
 ```

-- Relative URL - Links to an image that is hosted within the website.
+**2. Relative URL** - Links to an image that is hosted within the website.

 ```html
 <img src="/images/img.jpg">